veit/jupyter-tutorial/docs/data-processing/grpc/example.rst

    :lines: 1-6

 .. warning::
-    Please note that you should not simply use ``uint32`` for user or group IDs, as these would be far too easy to guess.
+    You shouldn’t simply use ``uint32`` for user or group IDs, as these would be far too easy to guess.
 You can use an `RFC 4122
     <https://tools.ietf.org/html/rfc4122>`_-compliant implementation for this
     purpose.
 You can find a corresponding protobuf configuration in :download:`rfc4122.proto`.